-Our board of directors will consist of six directors, including three independent directors, upon the SEC's declaration of effectiveness of our registration statement on Form F-1 to which this annual report forms a part.
+Our board of directors consists of six directors.
 A director is not required to hold any shares in our company to qualify to serve as a director.
 The Corporate Governance Rules of the NYSE generally require that a majority of an issuer's board of directors must consist of independent directors.
 However, the Corporate Governance Rules of the NYSE permit foreign private issuers like us to follow "home country practice" in certain corporate governance matters.
 We rely on this "home country practice" exception and do not have a majority of independent directors serving on our board of directors.